 On this glorious day that is Hummusapien’s 5th birthday, lettuce face-plant into the most deliciously healthy double chocolate cookies that just so happen to be free of butter and refined flour and sugar!
 Picture slightly crispy edges and a soft center packed with gooey chocolate chips.
 I know…DROOL.
 Oh and they’re totally vegan and gluten-free, beyond easy to whip up, and only require one bowl.
 ONE.
 BOWL.
 Some of the dreamiest words there are!
 I loathe dishes.

 I usually use pre-packaged oat flour but I really like the texture that grinding the whole oats into flour gives these cookies.
 If you don’t have coconut sugar, brown sugar will work just fine.
 I like to use this ground flax, these old-fashioned oats, this coconut sugar, this almond butter (be sure it’s the drippy kind!), and these chocolate chips.
 These gems were inspired by two amazing cookie recipes a la Making Thyme for Health and Oh She Glows.

-- 1 tbsp ground flaxseed + 3 tbsp water
+- 1 tbsp ground flaxseed + 3 tbsp warm water

 - 1 tsp vanilla extract

 - 1/2 tsp baking soda

 - 1/2 tsp fine sea salt